FelinaHildebrand/MobiLipid/README.md

 -   **CCS bias calculation:**

-    Table with CCS bias (%) before correction (starting with:
+    *CCS_bias_no_correction*: Table with CCS bias (%) before correction
-    “CCS_bias_no_correction”)

 -   **CCS bias calculation and correction:**

-1. Table with CCS bias (%) before correction (starting with:
+1.  *CCS_bias_no_correction*: Table with CCS bias (%) before correction
-    “CCS_bias_no_correction”)
-2. Table with all generated CCS correction functions (starting with:
+2.  *Correction_functions*: Table with all generated CCS correction functions
-    “Correction_functions”)
-3. Table with the mean CCS bias for each lipid class-adduct combination for each correction function (starting with:
+3.  *CCS_bias_mean_by_function*: Table with the mean CCS bias for each lipid class-adduct combination for each correction function
-    “CCS_bias_mean_by_function”)
-4. Table with the mean CCS bias for each lipid class-adduct combination over all correction functions with the same number of lipids used to generate the function (starting with: “CCS_bias_mean_all_functions”)
+4.  *CCS_bias_mean_all_functions*: Table with the mean CCS bias for each lipid class-adduct combination over all correction functions with the same number of lipids used to generate the function
-5. Table with corrected CCS values and CCS bias after correction for each lipid and each correction function (starting with:
+5.  *Corrected_CCS_values*: Table with corrected CCS values and CCS bias after correction for each lipid and each correction function
-    “Corrected_CCS_values”)
-6. Table with mean corrected CCS values for each lipid and all correction functions with the same number of lipids used to generate the function (starting with: “Corrected_CCS_values_mean”)
+6.  *Corrected_CCS_values_mean*: Table with0 mean corrected CCS values
+    for each lipid and all correction functions with the same number of lipids used to generate the function

 ## References